Meet some of our established and emerging researchers working in Pacific health within the Division of Health Sciences.

 Pacific health, University of Otago, Dunedin

 Jesse is a Cook Islander living in Dunedin.
 He completed his PhD thesis on an application of Bayesian statistical models to analyse prevalence of mental disorder and service-use patterns among Cook Islanders in New Zealand.
-He is currently a member of research staff with the Centre for Pacific Health.
+He is currently a member of research staff with Va'a o Tautai.

 In November 2016 Jesse was awarded an HRC Pacific Health Research Postdoctoral Fellowship investigating health implications from education for Pasifika people and their families.
 This study investigated to what extent health outcomes, particularly mental health outcomes, among Pasifika are related to education, and to tease out whether this is a direct or indirect association.
 The first part looked at health outcomes of graduates from University study in New Zealand.
 The second looked at health outcomes for Pasifika families associated with education.